open-cogsci/osdoc/content/19-boks.md

 - Intregrated photodiode to test your own system
 - USB connected

 In addition, part of the price is a direct donation to the OpenSesame project.
-So you purchase of the Boks helps to maintain OpenSesame!
+So your purchase of the Boks helps to maintain OpenSesame!

 ![](/img/fig/fig19.1.1.png)